hypo69/hypo/docs/gemini/set 0/en/consultant/src/webdriver/chrome/README.md

 =================================================================

 This module provides an example of using DevTools Protocol through WebDriver for Chrome.
-It demonstrates how to control and interact with web pages beyond standard WebDriver capabilities.
+It demonStartes how to control and interact with web pages beyond standard WebDriver capabilities.